technology-ebay-de/feature-driven-architecture/scoped-redux/README.md

 ## Todo

 - Where does feature starts and where does it ends?
 What if feature gets too big?
+- What is MUST and MAY regarding directory structure in a feature?
 - How to implement and test side effects in features?
 - How to get the data of one feature from another?
+  - Introduce clusters.
+  - Page local clusters.
+  - Shared clusters.
   - Implement a new feature that demonstrates data exchange between features.
 - Remove dependency to features in store by using registration pattern.
 Currently when removing a feature, it needs to be removed from store.
 - How to use subroute in a feature (nested routing)?
+- Once all routes are in features and pages, can we render an overview of all routes somewhere?
 - Describe the role of selectors in features and pages
 - Describe the role of reducers in features and pages
 - Root currently isn't a page (mb we need to reuse it over relations or containers)